Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Limitations

 Our experiments also do not use closed-source models like ChatGPT due to resource constraints.
 Based on the large number of prompts we study, we need to run inference over each MCQA dataset 16 times.
 This is a very expensive endeavor, as two of our datasets, MMLU and HellaSwag, both have over 10,000 questions in the test set.
 However, all of our experiments are designed in a black-box fashion and will be made open-source.
 Thus, we hope if members of the NLP community with access to more resources are interested, they can replicate our experiments with closed-source LLMs.

 Lastly, LLMs are sensitive to prompts \cite{min-etal-2022-rethinking} and hyperparameters, so it is possible that varied configurations could alter the accuracy in our experiments.
-Our prompts and hyperparameters were just the first ones we tried, so we believe that LLMs can likely be optimized to exploit MCQA artifacts to an even higher degree.
+Our prompts and hyperparameters were just the first ones we tried, so we believe that LLMs can likely be optimized to obtain even higher choices-only accuracy.
 Future works can explore these alterations more in-depth and analyze LLM sensitivity in choices-only settings.